tomeichlersmith/denv/docs/src/new_runner.md

 jupyter. **Note**: Developers should know that these images have a very special user and entrypoint configuration specialized for jupyter lab which may cause extra complications.

+The non-interactive tests _do_ check for network devices within the container by inspecting the output of `ls /sys/class/net` in order to confirm that we can enable/disable network connection.
+I do not expect this to be enough to guarantee network functionality especially for new runners that I am not familiar with.